Gunpowder engine: Huygens's engine

 Huygens, however, became interested in the mechanical power of the vacuum, and the possibility of using gunpowder to produce one.
 In 1678 he outlined a gunpowder engine consisting of a vertical tube containing a piston.
 Gunpowder was inserted into the tube and lit through a small hole at the base, like a cannon.
-The expanding gasses would drive the piston up the tube until it reached a point near the top.
-Here, the piston uncovered holes in the tube that allowed any remaining hot gasses to escape.
-The weight of the piston and the vacuum formed by the cooling gasses in the now-closed cylinder drew the piston back into the tube, lifting a test mass to provide power.
+The expanding gases would drive the piston up the tube until it reached a point near the top.
+Here, the piston uncovered holes in the tube that allowed any remaining hot gases to escape.
+The weight of the piston and the vacuum formed by the cooling gases in the now-closed cylinder drew the piston back into the tube, lifting a test mass to provide power.

 According to sources, a single example of this sort of engine was built in 1678 or 79 using a cannon as the cylinder.
 The cylinder was held down to a base where the gunpowder sat, making it a breech loading design.
-The gasses escaped via two leather tubes attached at the top of the barrel.
-When the piston reached them the gasses blew the tubes open, and when the pressure fell, gravity pulled the leather down causing the tubes droop to the side of the cylinder, sealing the holes.
+The gases escaped via two leather tubes attached at the top of the barrel.
+When the piston reached them the gases blew the tubes open, and when the pressure fell, gravity pulled the leather down causing the tubes droop to the side of the cylinder, sealing the holes.

 Huygens presented a paper on his invention in 1680, A New Motive Power by Means of Gunpowder and Air.
 By 1682, the device had successfully shown that a dram (1/16th of an ounce) of gunpowder, in a cylinder seven or eight feet high and fifteen or eighteen inches in diameter, could raise seven or eight boys (or about 1,100 pounds) into the air, who held the end of the rope.
 However, there is considerable debate in modern sources as to whether or not the engine could have been built.
 Sealing the piston within the cylinder proved to be a very difficult problem in modern recreations.

 From that point, few mentions of early gunpowder engines are found.
 The use of steam, especially after the introduction of the atmospheric engine in 1712, captured all further development effort.